 Teaching and Learning Strategies

-Group supervision will be conducted in small groups (less than 10 persons) at our premise.
+Group supervision will be conducted in small groups (not more than 10 persons) at our premise.
 Each group will be assigned with a supervisor for interactive and experiential learning such as group discussions, reflective exercises, audio/video-taped demonstration of clinical work and supervised practice of clinical work.